meirbon/tracer/README.md

 ## Building

-Using CMake this project can built on Mac, Windows & Linux.
+Using CMake this project can be build on MacOS, Windows & Linux.
 All platforms have been successfully tested.
+For Linux Ubuntu 18.04 was used with a NVIDIA GTX 1080.

-### Requirements
+### Dependencies
 - GLEW
 - SDL2
 - OpenCL